 You pay on every click in SEM:

-If you SEO optimized your site and earned your rank in SERP, you never need to pay a buck for that.
+If you SEO optimized your site and you have earned your rank in SERP, you never need to pay a buck for that.
 But, on the other hand, you’ll need to pay for every single click if you have been promoted through SEM.

 SEO doesn’t promise instant results; SEM does:

 As already discussed before, you cannot rank overnight through SEO.
 It takes months to rank organically.
 But, in the case of SEM, you don’t need to wait to get ranked.
-As long as you promote your websites through Adwords and maintain keywords bidding, you’ll get exactly what you’re looking for.
+As long you promote your websites through Adwords and maintain keywords bidding, you’ll get exactly what you’re looking for.

 SEM helps you to show your content to your target audience; SEO doesn’t: